hazelcast/hazelcast-reference-manual/src/JCache-ExpiryPolicy.md

 - `ModifiedExpiryPolicy`: Expires after a given set of time measured from creation of the cache entry.
 The expiry timeout is updated on updating the key.
 - `TouchedExpiryPolicy`: Expires after a given set of time measured from creation of the cache entry.
 The expiry timeout is updated on accessing or updating the key.

-Because `EternalExpirePolicy` does not expire cache entries, it is still possible to evict values from memory if an underlying
+Because `EternalExpiryPolicy` does not expire cache entries, it is still possible to evict values from memory if an underlying
 `CacheLoader` is defined.